FMG-JimmyChen/Databricks-Cookbook/README.md

 - [Git& GitHub Best Practice](https://farmersmutualgroup.atlassian.net/wiki/spaces/BIS/pages/6750294/Git+GitHub+Best+Practice)
 - [Current methodology: GitHub flow](https://farmersmutualgroup.atlassian.net/wiki/x/VYAKVg)

-The Databricks flow we adopted for delivering solution differs a little bit from FMG’s internal guidelines.
+The Databricks workflow we adopted for solution delivery deviates slightly from FMG's internal guidelines.

-The key difference inhabits in the use of **dev-release** branch for delivering solution in which all intended changes should be merged before **master**.
+The key difference lies in the use of a **dev-release** branch for solution delivery.
+All intended changes are merged into this branch before being merged into **master**.

-Due to the interaction with repositories between Synapse and Databricks, an additional barrier (**dev-release**) is made made to protect **master** and allow the development to interate quickly as well as the testing so changes can be shared within the development environment.
+Due to the interaction between the Synapse and Databricks repositories, this additional branch (**dev-release**) serves to protect **master** and facilitate rapid development and testing.
+This also enables changes to be shared within the development environment.

-Key points to be followed on Databricks:
+Key points to be followed on Databricks & Synapse:
-1. Always creating branch on the basis of dev-release branch where all intended changes should be merged into before master.
+1. For Databricks and Synapse development, we should always create branches based on the **dev-release** branch.
+All intended changes (whether code or pipeline modifications) should be merged into **dev-release** before being merged into **master**.
 2.
 3.